5 roads to a circular economy – Part V: circular supplies

 Tackling the big waste streams

 Awareness about how the bigger waste streams are threatening our environment is growing.
 Finding value in these waste streams by using them as a resource to create products could have great benefits for the environment.
-An inspiring example is the limited-edition Ecover bottle which is made from plastic recovered from the ocean and Amsterdam canals.
-Or the G-star Raw collection made from recovered plastic from the ocean.
+An inspiring example is are the sunglasses made from plastic recovered from the ocean by Ocean Cleanup.
+Or the Adidas Parley collection made from recovered plastic from the ocean.
 Both are not only beneficial for the environment but also very strong marketing campaigns.

 Closing the loop